ridmaur/TL13/sequence/README.md

 ## Try It!

 ### Delete your contact and profile
 We have not made the lab fully bullet proof, so in case you create a contact and/or profile that already exists, things might fail to work.
-So to ensure we do not run into that scenario, ensure you delete your previously created contact in Hubspot CRM and previously created profile in Adobe Campaign Standard.
+So to ensure we do not run into that scenario, either ensure you delete your previously created contact in Hubspot CRM and previously created profile in Adobe Campaign Standard or use a different email address than what you've used before in the previous exercises.

 #### Delete Hubspot CRM Contact
 Go to Hubspot, click on your contact to go into the contact details screen.
 Click on the **Actions** button and in the submenu click on **Delete**.
 Confirm by clicking the **Delete** button once more.